christophstrasen/LQR/docs/explainer.md

 Garbage-collection knobs (`gcOnInsert`, `gcIntervalSeconds`) decide when we actually sweep expired entries.
 Turning off per-insert GC improves throughput but postpones expiration packets until a periodic sweep runs.
 If you rely on timely “no partner” signals, keep `gcOnInsert = true` and use `gcIntervalSeconds` as a backup sweep.

 Whenever a record leaves the retention window we emit an **expire packet** on `QueryBuilder:expired()`.
 Treat that stream as visibility into churn: if you see records expiring before they ever matched, consider a larger window or investing into tighter syncing of key orders in your sources.
+If you only care about “never matched,” filter by reason/`matched` when processing the packets.

 ### 5. Streaming joins and event counts